Edge-Exponential/R4R/README.txt

-peptest.py is a collection of object commands to control the R4R system
+peptest.py is a collection of object commands to control the R4R system.

-class pep controls the DM860T stepper driver pep.init() creates a PWM object in Python pep.turn(freq) spins the motor a given speed (usually 100-1500) pep.stop() cleanly stops the motor

-class table controls the translation and rotation of the platter gantry table.init() creates a PWM object table.turn(freq) spins the motor to a given speed (usually 100-600) table.move(dist) cycles the belt.
-The whole travel is about dist=350 table.stop() cleanly stops both motors but doesn't interrupt

-stop() will stop all motors
+	It constantly evolves as the test bench for new methods

+peptest_pants.py runs the involute pep blade to the highest precision possible.
+	Features include: DC blade motor, pan rotation and translation stepper motors Hall-effect encoder for overspeed e-stop, stall power ramp-up, and turntable speed adjustment

+chztest.py runs an auger stepper, turntable stepper, and load cell for PID control.
+	Vibrating conveyor control has yet to be added.

+stepper.py is a custom portable library to run stepper motors.

+mag_sensor.py is an archived Hall-effect encoder interrupt program